GYG-be/gyg-be.github.io/_posts/2025-12-31-annual-personal-development-syllabus.md

 Re-establish your connection to your Catholic religious practices and the larger community of the faithful who share your appreciation for Catholic traditions.
 Don’t just go to daily mass, but pray the rosary and explore other ways to deepen your faith and grow in your relationship with the larger body of believers.

-## Week 2: Establishing Baselines and Catholic Principles
+## Week 2: Establishing Baselines and Polishing Lifestyle Principles
 1. Re-initializing or creating your new "first" weekly schedule with time blocks
 2. Time audit: tracking current time usage
 3. Defining personal and professional values